-Do you reserve the rights to delete my story?
+Do you reserve the rights to delete my article?

 In short, yes!

-Stories are meant for sharing your experiences, and opinions on technologies you’ve worked with, tips and tricks you use for a better developer experience, etc… To keep the quality bar high, we will delist the stories which don’t contribute any quality insights, for the readers.
+Articles are meant for sharing your experiences, and opinions on technologies you’ve worked with, tips and tricks you use for a better developer experience, etc… To keep the quality bar high, we will delist the articles which don’t contribute any quality insights, for the readers.